Kamikaze

 Following after great deeds of divine eagles

-Setsu composed the following poem:
+Setsu composed the following poems for me:

 Ocean rolls in with breaking waves, cherry blossom